botengu/portfolio/_posts/2020-09-15-Parametric-Morphing.md

         <figcaption>Bezier Curves in blue for control points in red</figcaption>
     </div>
     <p class = "justify">
     More on Bezier surface can be found in the post<a class = "ex1 ex3" href="/portfolio/cad/nDBezier/" target="_blank"> "Bézier objects in higher dimensions" </a>.
-When the points represent experimental data, Bezier curves and surfaces are a great way of averaging out the results.
+When the points represent experimental data, Bezier curves and surfaces are a great way of averaging the results.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/BezierEvol.gif" width="70%" height="70%">